 - Supporting learner preferences for online learning

+1B.
 Financial Benefits for Participating Libraries

 BC ELN coordination of the AskAway service saves BC post-secondary libraries both time and money allowing participating libraries to deliver superior library services in the most efficient way possible.
 Financial benefits include:

-- Cost-savings in staff time; shared staffing means each library staffs from 3-34 hours per week, in return for 175+ staff hours of reference service per week
+- Cost-savings in staff time; shared staffing means each library staffs from 3-34 hours per week, in return for ~220 staff hours of reference service per week

 - Cost-savings through group purchase of software and marketing materials

-- Thousands of hours of staff time saved by obviating the need for each library to schedule, train, market and coordinate their own virtual reference service
+- Thousands of hours of staff time saved by obviating the need for each library to schedule, train, market, and coordinate their own virtual reference service

-Administrative Benefits For Participating Libraries
+1C.
+Operational Benefits For Participating Libraries

 - Access to the BC ELN communications infrastructure for planning purposes, budgeting, and managing change